 How SMART Recovery is Conducive to Life-Long Sobriety

 The organization that is SMART Recovery basically emphasizes four, key areas, (called the 4-Point Program), in the process of recovering people from drug and alcohol addiction.
 These are:

 - Problem Solving

-The “SMART Toolbox” as it is called, (SMART Recovery has many methods and tools within itself), is a collection of various MET, CBT, and REBT methods and techniques, (or “tools”), which address the above four points.
+The “SMART Toolbox” as it is called, is a collection of various MET, CBT, and REBT methods and techniques, (or “tools”), which address the above four points.

 Long term recovery is the hardest thing for any addict to achieve.
 Anyone can go to rehab.
 Anyone can beat a drug or alcohol habit for a short period of time.
 But the biggest down fall of addiction, (except for death from addiction), is relapse.
 SMART Recovery seeks to correct this outpoint and this sad truth by servicing those who participate in it with enough tools, enough approaches, enough therapies, and enough techniques that they can really eliminate the crisis for good.
-With SMART Recovery, individuals actually do have a chance at a lifetime of recovery and sobriety, even if it takes some work to get there.
-SMART Recovery is a relatively, comparatively new approach, but it has in the last decade proven to be highly successful and beneficial for those who work through it.
+Individuals actually do have a chance at a lifetime of recovery and sobriety, even if it takes some work to get there.
+SMART Recovery is a relatively, new approach, but it has in the last decade proven to be highly successful and beneficial for those who work through the program.